Tushn/Genetic-Agorithm-Flowers-Example-JS/README.md

 This version has some elements in portuguese (my native language), I would like to translate to english when I has time :stuck_out_tongue_winking_eye:, but if you dont speak portuguese, keep calm I guess which you can understand, too.

+You can see this code is running [here](https://tushn.github.io/Genetic-Agorithm-Flowers-Example-JS/AI_World.html).

 # Explained

 Details of programming are exposed in above book, but this important is listing variables below: